-Describes the expectations for submission of text-based assignments from the 2017/18 academic year onwards.
+Describes the expectations for submission of text-based assignments.

 DMU eAssessment Guidelines

 These eAssessment guidelines have been developed by a working group of students, academics and academic-related staff.
-They are designed to support staff in the process of developing on-line assessments, or e-assessments, and should be implemented with the guidance of Faculty ELT Project Officers, as appropriate to the curriculum and programme context (updated 5 February 2014).
+They are designed to support staff in the process of developing on-line assessments, or e-assessments, and should be implemented with the guidance of Faculty ELT Project Officers, as appropriate to the curriculum and programme context.